Bridgwater 3 miles.

 Locally take a stroll or cycle along the towpath of the Bridgwater and Taunton Canal, a haven for wildlife, which is only a short distance away.

 Further afield, the stunning Quantock Hills and the magnificent Somerset Levels, both Areas of Outstanding Natural Beauty, provide scenic days out.

 Alternatively, enjoy a visit to Wells Cathedral, historic Glastonbury, Cheddar Gorge, or even the Somerset coast and Exmoor, all easily accessible from this Bridgwater apartment.

 A delightful Somerset holiday apartment to be enjoyed at any time of the year.

 All first floor.
 One eaves family bedroom with 1 double and 1 single.
-Bathroom with bath, hand-held shower, basin and WC.
+Bathroom with bath, over head shower, basin and WC.
 Open plan living area with kitchen, breakfast bar, dining area and sitting area with electric stove.

 About the location